-The trends of cultivation are changing with seasons, from traditional agriculture to streamlined urban agronomy.
+The trends of cultivation are changing with the seasons, from traditional agriculture to streamlined urban agronomy.
 Industrial and commercial cultivation is making novel advancements.
 Commercial agriculture has also witnessed various trends.

 The most common and powerful ingredients for growing plants are sunlight, water, and soil.
 The way the soil is held together for cultivation has evolved over the years.
-From old-style pots to poly bags to now, the trend is moving to root trainers.
+From old-style pots to poly bags now, the trend is moving to root trainers.
 They need infrastructure that is scalable, efficient, and cost-effective; hence they are always pursuing new technologies.

 The essential ingredients for growing plants are sunlight, water, and soil.
-One of the simplest yet effective apparatus developed in recent times is root trainers.
+One of the simplest yet effective apparatuses developed in recent times is root trainers.
 They have a wide set of applications.
 Anyone in root trainer gardening can reap the profits of root trainers.
 They are also scalable, making them highly sought after by nurseries and plantations.

 The term root trainer was established for a container used as an aid to cultivate young plants and trees in nurseries.
 The pot is designed as a long tubular structure with a small diameter compared to the stem.
 There is a drainage hole at the bottom to ensure irrigation.
 The young plant roots spread up to the narrow walls and continue downwards rapidly growing more roots.
-The tubular pot is also popularly known as torpedo pots (due to its looking like one!).
+The tubular pot is also popularly known as torpedo pot (due to its looking like one!).
 These are placed in a frame to hold them together.